 We record deferred taxes under the liability method.
-Deferred taxes are provided on all temporary differences between the book and tax basis of the assets and liabilities pursuant to the Accounting for Income Taxes.
+Deferred taxes are provided on all temporary differences between the book and tax basis of the assets and liabilities pursuant to the Accounting for Income Taxes Topic of the ASC.

-Southern Star operates under a Federal and State Income Tax Policy that governs the allocation and payment of tax liabilities of Holdings, Southern Star and Central.
+We operate under a Federal and State Income Tax Policy that governs the allocation and payment of tax liabilities of Holdings, Southern Star and Central.
 This policy provides that Southern Star will file consolidated tax returns on behalf of itself, Holdings and Central and will pay all taxes shown thereon to be due.
-Central generally makes payments to Southern Star as though it were filing a separate return for its federal income tax liability.
-Southern Star has an obligation to indemnify Central for any liability that Central incurs for taxes of the affiliated group of which Southern Star and Central are members under Treasury Regulations Section 1.1502-6.
+Central generally makes payments to Southern Star for its federal and state income tax liabilities as though it were filing a separate return.
+Southern Star has an obligation to indemnify Central for any liability that Central incurs for taxes of the affiliated group of which Southern Star and Central are members under Treasury Regulations Section 1.1502-6 and similar state statutes.